 attributes.
 So implementing basic iframes just

-requires handling three significant differences:
+requires handling these three significant differences:

 Iframes have no browser chrome.
 So any page navigation